Makotosu/Leetcode_Practice/Greedy Algorithm/Knapsack algorithm/README.md

 ```
 0/1 knapsack

+The maximum value obtained from ‘N’ items is the max of the following two values.

+Maximum value obtained by N-1 items and W weight (excluding nth item)
+Value of nth item plus maximum value obtained by N-1 items and (W – weight of the Nth item) [including Nth item].
+If the weight of the ‘Nth‘ item is greater than ‘W’, then the Nth item cannot be included and Case 1 is the only possibility.

-f(i, j): maximum utility when u left with j capacity and have already bought i items.
+f(i, j): maximum utility when you have j capacity and have already bought i items.

 Then f(i, j) = max{f(i-1, j), f(i-1, j-w(i)) + v(i)}
 ```